-We first review your application against the eligibility criteria.
-If eligible, we will then assess it against the assessment criteria.
+Your application is reviewed against the eligibility criteria.
+If eligible, it will then be assessed against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.

-We consider your application on its merits, based on:
+Your application is assessed on its merits, based on:

-- how well it meets the criteria - how it compares to other applications whether it provides value with relevant money.
+- how well it meets the criteria

+- how it compares to other applications

+- whether it provides value with relevant money.

-When assessing whether the application represents value with relevant money, we will have regard to:
+When assessing whether the application represents value with relevant money, there is regard to: